bens4lsu/theskinny-publish/Content/blog2/halloween-recap.md

 <table cellpadding="2" align="right"><tr><td width="5" rowspan="2"><spacer type="block" width="5" height="1"></td><td width="250" ><img src="http://theskinnyonbenny.com/img/gal/058%20-%20Halloween%202009/resIMG_0909.JPG" width="250px"></td></tr><tr><td class="caption" width="250">Batman Trick or Treats at the zoo.</td></tr></table>

-<i>Toy Story</i> came back with a vengeance in costume popularity this year.
+*Toy Story* came back with a vengeance in costume popularity this year.
 I saw a number of little Buzzes with inflated wings on their back and at least one Woody, a tall skinny adult who never once said, â€œThey poisoned the waterholeâ€� or â€œYou're my favorite deputy.â€�  But my favorite was the weenie dog who had a woody tucked into his collar, presumably to rescue the squeaky penguin from the yard sale.

 Once I get the pics posted, you're going to think I've mixed up different years, but in fact, Vanya started wearing Batman as soon as we got the costume, wearing it to Boo at the Zoo a week before, and then to a tailgate the following day, and although we had it with us on Halloween, he decided to change over to Spiderman for Halloween proper.
 It will be good training for double celebration of holidays for once he's married and has to do them in more than one place.